Financial Data

 Energy

-In the Energy segment, net sales and operating profit were up year on year, despite increases in expenses in the power generation business and delays in the recovery of and subsequently declines in demand in the ED&C components business, due to increases in plant and system demand the energy management business and the power supply and facility systems business.
+In the Energy segment, net sales and operating profit were up year on year due to higher demand in the energy management business and the power supply and facility systems business.

-In the energy management business, net sales and operating results were up year on year as a result of increases in large-scale orders for substation equipment for power, industrial, and railway applications.
+• In the energy management business, net sales and operating results were up year on year as a result of increases in storage battery system projects and in large-scale projects for substation equipment for power and industrial applications.

-In the power supply and facility systems business, net sales and operating results were up year on year, regardless of the decreases in large-scale projects from overseas semiconductor manufacturers, due to growth in demand from data centers.
+• In the power supply and facility systems business, net sales and operating results were up year on year due to growth in demand from data centers.

 Industry

-In the digital transformation solutions business, net sales and operating results were up year on year due to increases in large-scale IT solutions projects.
+• In the IT solutions business, net sales and operating results were up year on year following growth in large- scale projects from the academic sector.

 Semiconductor

-In the semiconductor business, net sales for automotive semiconductors were up year on year due to higher domestic demand, the benefits of which outweighed the impacts of the weak overseas demand for power semiconductors for xEVs.
-Meanwhile, a year-on-year increase was seen in net sales of industrial semiconductors as the declines in domestic demand were counteracted by the increases in demand for semiconductors for renewable energy and other applications overseas.
-Operating results were up year on year, despite the rise in expenses for bolstering production capacity and the increases in material costs, due to the growth in net sales and the benefits of selling price revisions.
+In the semiconductor business, net sales for automotive semiconductors were down year on year due to the impacts of the weak overseas demand and detrimental foreign exchange influences, which outweighed the benefits of growth in domestic demand for power semiconductors for electrified vehicles.
+Meanwhile, a year-on- year increase was seen in net sales of industrial semiconductors as the impacts of detrimental foreign exchange influences were counteracted by the increases in demand for semiconductors for renewable energy and other applications overseas.
+Despite this increase in sales of industrial semiconductors, operating results were down year on year due to the rise in expenses for bolstering production capacity, the increases in material costs, and the impacts of detrimental foreign exchange influences.

 Food and Beverage Distribution

-In the vending machine business, net sales and operating results improved year on year because of the benefits of cost reduction activities and increased demand in Japan.
+• In the vending machine business, net sales and operating results were down year on year following declines in domestic vending machine demand.

-In the store distribution business, net sales and operating results were up year on year due to the special demand trend seen for automatic change dispensers that stemmed from the issuance of newly designed paper currency in Japan.
+• In the store distribution business, net sales and operating results were down year on year, despite increased demand for store fixtures accompanying a rise in convenience store renovations, due to the rebound from the special demand trend seen for automatic change dispensers that stemmed from the issuance of newly designed paper currency in Japan and contributed to performance in the previous equivalent period.

 Forecasts for the Fiscal Year Ending March 31, 2026